 Waikahoa Bay Campsite

 Mimiwhangata, a coastal park near Whangarei, is home to one of the most beautiful camping sites around—Waikahoa Bay Campsite.
-This beachfront campsite will have you waking up literally seaside and, if you need some shelter, you can park underneath one of the pohutukawa trees.
+This beachfront campsite will have you waking up literally seaside and, if you need some shelter, you can park up underneath one of the glorious pohutukawa trees.
 There’s no cell phone coverage, so you’ll be off the grid for a few days…bliss.

 Maitai Bay Campsite